joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * The approach to IaC is generally imperative and/or procedural.
 The imperative approach focuses on how the infrastructure is to be changed to meet the target configuration.
 The imperative approach defines specific commands that need to be executed to end with the desired conclusion.

+* IaC proponents standardize cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).
+The standardization incldues specific tradeoffs, such as the cost/benefit of faster deployments, or the risk/reward of security verfications.

 <b>Examples:</b>

 * Typically projects can be one-button deployed, including just-in-time as-needed creation of related resources, databases, networks, addresses, etc.

-* IaC is in use beyond just the IT department; this may include self-service tools, such as setting up new laptops, as well as significant business tools, such as IT-business teams that can configure and deploy new services independently of IT system adminsitrators.
+* IaC is in use beyond just the IT department; this may include self-service tools, such as setting up new laptops, as well as significant business tools, such as IT-business teams that can configure and deploy new services independently of IT system administrators.

 <b>How to improve:</b>